Are letters of recommendation required?

 To improve your overall and/or science/math prerequisite GPA’s, anyone who has taken coursework five (5) years or longer since the date of applying to Roseman is eligible.
-However, applicants making this request must complete all 10 required prerequisites within the last five years, including English composition I, and Speech.
+However, applicants making this request must complete all 10 required prerequisites within the last five years, including English Composition I, and Speech.
 Transcripts from all post-secondary education institutions are still required.
 Pharmacy applicants requesting academic forgiveness are then evaluated using the same admissions formula.
 There is no deduction of points for requesting this option.

 Do you require a seating deposit?

-Applicants granted admission into the Doctor of Pharmacy program receive a formal written offer from the Director of Admissions & Student Affairs.
+Applicants granted admission into the Doctor of Pharmacy program receive a formal written offer from the Assistant Dean of Admissions & Student Affairs.
 The Admissions Office, when making an offer for admission, notifies a candidate of the appropriate deadline s/he must meet to formally accept the offer, and when to submit a tuition deposit to secure a seat in the class.

 Do I have to fill out a separate supplemental application for the Nevada and Utah campuses?

-No and one PharmCAS application and one supplemental application is required to be considered for both campuses.
+No. Only one PharmCAS application and one supplemental application is required to be considered for both campuses.

 How will I know if my application has been received and complete?

 An e-mail will be sent after your supplemental application packet is received by the Admission Office.

 May I call your office to find out the status of my application?

 The best way to contact the Admissions Office is to email firstname.lastname@example.org.